ergoplatform/ergodocs/docs/dev/data-model/box.md

 ## Optional Registers

 In addition, a box can have six optional registers (R4-R9) to store custom data for use in smart contracts.
-Registers must be densely packed; that is, we cannot sandwich empty registers between non-empty ones.
+Registers must be densely packed; we cannot sandwich empty registers between non-empty ones.
 The optional registers can contain data of any of the following types:

 - `Int`, `Long` with the usual semantics of Scala.
 `BigInt` is a 256-bit integer (i.e., all computation is done modulo 2^256).